Manilkara elata

 Manilkara elata, also called the cow tree, is a species of plant in the family Sapotaceae.
 It is Endemic to the Amazon region in Brazil, where it is endangered by habitat loss.

 Uses

 The edible fruit resembles small apples, and its flesh has a creamy, milk-like texture, which gave the tree its name.
 It is commonly sold by vendors in the Brazilian state of Pará.
 Indigenous peoples of the Amazon drink the milk exuded from the tree's bark.

 The wood is very hard and heavy, with a normal amount of pores.
-It is extremely durable and highly to insect damage and rotting.
+It is extremely durable and highly resistant to insect damage and rotting.